walles/waitinator/README.md

 - Make the icon's "i" match the theme blue color, and the various icon backgrounds on web and Android white
 - Add dark mode support, tested on web and Android
+- Make the ETA screen input box not look like crap in Firefox on Android.
+Can be reproduced using Chrome on a computer with mobile emulation mode and a narrow enough screen.